 HOME REHABILITATION PROGRAM: assist senior citizen homeowners that are at least 62 years of age and the house is located within the corporate city limits of the City of Atlanta.

-There are multiple organisations there to help in Atlanta.
+There are multiple organizations there to help in Atlanta.
 Consult the up-to-date list on this document along their contact information and the types of repair they can do for you.

 Housing rehabilitation: Program provides financial assistance to make home repairs for homeowners who qualify for the program.
 The cost of the repairs cannot exceed $20,000, as determined by the County’s cost estimate.